amoreX/internship-assignment-cstech/README.md

 Download the .env file from Google Drive.
 Paste it inside the /backend folder
 ```
+## Note: Open two terminals, one for frontend other for backend
 ### 3 Install Dependencies
 Backend
 ```bash